palmersample/restsession/README.md

 **base_url** (string): Any valid URL to be used as the base URL for subsequent requests.
 URLs specified for individual requests should be supplied relative to the base URL, when defined. *Default: None*

 **always_relative_url** (bool): Override the `urllib.parse.urljoin` default behavior and assume that any path is relative to the base URL, if one has been defined.
-This is to reduce headaches which occur from trying to figure out why a path isn't being retrieved because of a missing trailing slash / present leading slash. *Default: True*
+This is to reduce headaches which occur from trying to figure out why a path isn't being retrieved because of a missing trailing slash / present leading slash. *Default: False*

 **auth** (tuple | requests.auth.AuthBase): If provided as a tuple(username, password), specify Basic Authorization for the session.
 Alternately accepts a custom auth class of type `requests.auth.AuthBase`. *Default: None*